wyveo/nginx-php-fpm/README.md

 `Partavate-Studios/nginx-php-fpm` was forked from [`wyveo/nginx-php-fpm`](https://github.com/wyveo/nginx-php-fpm) on 2022.04.06.

+This fork contains the following changes:

-This only adds the `php8.1-gmp` package, (GNU Multiple Precision) which is required for working with 256-bit EVM integers.
+* Adds the `php8.1-gmp` Apt package, (GNU Multiple Precision) which is required for working with 256-bit EVM integers.
+* Configures PHP-FPM to log to `stderr`, for use of Kubernetes native logging.
+* Supervisord's invocation of `php-fpm` uses `/etc/php/8.1/fpm/php-fpm.conf` as its config (The original default, which still includes `pool.d/www.conf`)

 ## Introduction
 This is a Dockerfile to build a debian based container image running nginx and php-fpm 8.1.x / 8.0.x / 7.4.x / 7.3.x / 7.2.x / 7.1.x / 7.0.x & Composer.